VlodkoMr/near-river/readme.md

 #### Reset the Database:

-To reset the database, remove the `substreams_init.lock` file and restart docker:
+To truncate the database, remove the `substreams_init.lock` file and restart docker:

 ```bash
 # stop docker